carblue/acos5/info/design_rationale_sym.md

 src/main_RO_sym_encrypt.rs  and
 src/main_RO_sym_decrypt.rs

-which may be used by any card: It just relies on finding 1 AES key on card (may need slight adaption to find a specific one).
+which may be used by any card: It just relies on finding 1 AES key on card (may need slight adaption to find a specific one, e.g. by CKA_LABEL).
 The iv, plaintext_data etc. are arbitrarily assigned.
 Exchange mechanism CKM_AES_CBC_PAD in the mechanism struct by CKM_AES_CBC or CKM_AES_ECB for testing those.